JaneliaSciComp/avi2ufmf/README.md

 folder.
 In my limited experiments, compression ratios of about 40x are typical relative to uncompressed .avi.

 Note that `avi2ufmf()` only works on 8-bit grayscale videos.
+And it's only been testing in Ubuntu.
+But it's pure Matlab code, so should work on any OS where Matlab is supported.

-To get a good results, you will probably have to play around with some of the parameters to `avi2ufmf`.
+To get good results, you will probably have to play around with some of the parameters to `avi2ufmf`.
 A call to `avi2ufmf()` that explicitly sets all of the optional parameters looks like this:
 ```